Written By

 Latest Ozempic Lawsuit Updates

-In February 2024, a federal panel consolidated at least 55 Ozempic and related lawsuits into multidistrict litigation (MDL) in the Eastern District of Pennsylvania.
-In addition to Ozempic, the lawsuits include other drugs in the GLP-1 receptor agonist class.
+In February 2024, a federal panel consolidated 55 Ozempic and related lawsuits into multidistrict litigation (MDL) in the Eastern District of Pennsylvania.
+A multi-district litigation groups similar cases under one court, which helps expedite the legal process.
+The Ozempic lawsuits include other drugs in the GLP-1 receptor agonist class.

 Status of Ozempic Lawsuits